Files Uploaded to a Subdirectory Aren't Detected

 File field is missing from the returned data for the New File in Folder trigger

-Although other data for the new file is retrieved when triggered, the file itself is not pulled to our platform when its size is above 100 MB.
+Although other data for the new file is retrieved when triggered, the file itself isn't pulled to our platform when its size is above 100 MB.
 This will cause other steps depending on the file field to fail.